greenzorro/victor42.eth/content/post-en/折腾与思考/UI画布尺寸计算器.md

 url: /post-en/ui-canvas-size-calculator
 translationKey: ui-canvas-size-calculator
 ---

+I built a simple tool for my wife that other UI and industrial designers might find useful.

 > "When designing a UI for this screen, how big should I make my canvas?"